storj-thirdparty/connector-mongodb/docs/README.md

 The following flags  can be used with the `restore` command:

 * `accesskey` - Connects to the Storj network using a serialized access key instead of an API key, satellite url and encryption passphrase.
 * `match` - Matches to regular expression with the databases whose back-up(s) are uplaoded to Storj network and restores the latest back-up of all the matching databases.
-It only works with the `latest` flag.
 * `latest` - Restores the latest back-up of the specified MongoDB database.
-* `path` - Restores the back-up of the path specified starting from the bucket name till the specified back-up.
-Restores the latest when used with *latest* flag and path till a database name.

 Sample configuration files are provided in the `./config` folder.